ObjectDB Database Search

 ORDER BY clause (JPQL / Criteria API)

-BY c.name DESC Grouping ( GROUP BY ) Order The ORDER BY clause is always the last in the query processing chain.
-If a query contains both an ORDER BY clause and a GROUP BY clause the SELECT clause receives groups rather than individual objects and ORDER BY can order these groups .
+Grouping ( GROUP BY ) order The ORDER BY clause is always the last clause in the query processing chain.
+If a query contains both a GROUP BY clause and an ORDER BY clause, the GROUP BY clause first aggregates the results into groups .
+The ORDER BY clause then sorts these groups .
 For example: SELECT c

 Grouping by date()